Shields parameter

 The Shields parameter, also called the Shields criterion or Shields number, is a nondimensional number used to calculate the initiation of motion of sediment in a fluid flow.
-It is a dimensionalization of a shear stress, and is typically denoted $\psi$ or $\theta$.
+It is a form of non-dimensionalization of a shear stress, and is typically denoted $\psi$ or $\theta$.
 This parameter has been developed by Albert F. Shields, and is called later Shields parameter.
 The Shields parameter is the main parameter of the Shields formula.
 The Shields parameter is given by: